COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 1. Your code can be complied with successfully.
 Please try to compile your code with `./gradlew build` before submission.
 You will not get any marks for public/hidden test cases if your code cannot be successfully compiled.

-2. Your implementation can pass the public test cases we provided in `src/test` (We will provide test case one week later).
+2. Your implementation can pass the public test cases we provided in `src/test` (We will provide test cases one week later).

 3. Your implementation should not yield too many errors when running `./gradlew checkstyleMain`.